Kubernetes Dashboard | Installation, Tips, and Examples

 While you could monitor the behavior of your Kubernetes cluster using the Web UI, the absence of purpose-built alerting mechanisms means you get little actionable insights regarding your cluster’s health and performance.

 Damaso has been in the automotive/IT world since the age of 14, when his father decided to buy him a Commodore computer.
-Years later, his passion for electronics, computer science, and automotive mechanics motivated him to graduate in Mechanical Engineering.
-For years, Damaso specialized in the convergence between electronics, computers, networks, and cars.
-Today, Damaso is doing what he loves the most: writing engaging content as a freelance writer
+Years later, his passion for electronics, computer science, and automotive mechanics motivated him to graduate in Mechanical Engineering from Universidad Metropolitana.
+For years, Damaso specialized in software engineering and networks.
+Today, Damaso is doing what he loves the most: writing engaging content for engineers and DevOps professionals looking to advance their careers